-The rise and seeming invincibility of mobile phones has raised the stakes not just for mobile device manufacturers but also for mobile app creators and testers.
-For testers it is about dealing with a great number of bugs and defects, and for newbies this could prove challenging.
+The rise and seeming invincibility of mobile phones have raised the stakes not just for mobile device manufacturers but also for mobile app creators and testers.
+For testers, it is about dealing with a great number of bugs and defects, and for newbies, this could prove challenging.
 As a leading Mobile App Testing Services Company we view all this as an opportunity to consistently practice and upgrade our skills to overcome the unique challenges that this realm presents.

 Real Device Mobile Testing

 Most testers run all tests on emulators, which while good for early-stage testing, is a mistake for all tests.
 Not running tests on real devices would lead to app failure in the real-world environment.
 Using real mobile devices to test would ensure that testers can assess core capabilities such as carrier issues, connectivity problems, GPS, battery usage, reasons for call and SMS disruptions, the functionality of cameras, and many more key elements.
 While emulators test whether the app will work on all devices, they are unable to factor in the unique configuration of each device.
 However, given the overwhelming number of devices available today, it would help to identify and test on devices used most by existing customers – covering about 80% of devices while testing would produce accurate results.
 Remember that costs are a huge consideration for clients, and hence it would be best to rent (in the cloud) real mobile devices.
 We have been helping clients with their testing needs, while saving money and maintaining project completion timelines.